bridgecrew-perf6/prototype_deploy_n_scale/README.md

 In essence, `privileged: True` enables all the [**linux capabilities**](https://man7.org/linux/man-pages/man7/capabilities.7.html) for a specific container.
 A more fine grained way of accessing external hardware is to only enable `CAP_RAWIO` capability.
 [Here](https://www.balena.io/docs/learn/develop/hardware/)'s more info on how to do that.

-Additionally, if you are using a [balena base image]() for your container you can make use of UDEV to connect to dynamically named devices like the aforementioned usb-to-serial bridge.
+Additionally, if you are using a [balena base image](https://www.balena.io/docs/reference/base-images/base-images/#how-the-images-work-at-runtime) for your container you can make use of UDEV to connect to dynamically named devices like the aforementioned usb-to-serial bridge.

 #### Networking
-It's true that ROS has a few strict requirements, a few environment variables that you have to set in order to enable a multi-machine/multi-container setup.
-You can check them out here.
+It's true that ROS has a few strict requirements when it comes to multi-device networking, mainly a few environment variables that you have to set.
+You find out more [here](http://wiki.ros.org/ROS/Tutorials/MultipleMachines)

 On balena devices, services can be resolved by their hostname, no need to find out their IP or anything else.
-Check out the readme for [ros-core]() to see how easy it is to get multiple ros-based containers to talk to each other.
+Check out the readme for [ros-core](https://github.com/cristidragomir97/ros-core) to see how easy it is to get multiple ros-based containers to talk to each other.
 Balena can furthermore help you by allowing you to SSH into your robots remotely, either from the dashboard or our [balena-cli]() tool.

 Additionally, if you enable the [Public URL](https://www.balena.io/docs/learn/manage/actions/#enable-public-device-url) option on the dashboard, you can expose a web-ui to the web.